 No one should be scared of Yelp.

-Sure, the online review site is known to have an increasing impact on the revenue of a company– a 9% increase in revenue with each additional star rating– but don’t take that not as something that is out of your control, but rather as a tremendous business opportunity and a challenge.
+Sure, online review sites have an increasing impact on the revenue of a company—a 9 percent increase in revenue with each additional star rating—but don’t take that as something that is out of your control, but rather as a tremendous business opportunity and a challenge.

-In this post, we’ll check out even more tips and tricks – provided this time by real business owners on Yelp.
+We’ll get into the details later.
+But first, check out these tips and tricks – provided by real business owners on Yelp.